jun-eau/Slipstream/README.md

 *   **Authentication Error / Expired Session / Wrong Game Path**: Delete `config.json` in the launcher's folder and rerun Slipstream.
 This restarts the setup, allowing you to re-authenticate and/or correct the game path.

 ## License and Credits

+This project is open source.
+See the `LICENSE` file for more details.

 This project is a derivative of [RocketLeagueLauncher](https://github.com/LittleScripterBoy/RocketLeagueLauncher) by **LittleScripterBoy**.
 Credit for the original concept and authentication flow goes to him.